 Not to be confused with the above, Angora wool is from Angora rabbit hair.
 It tends to be fluffy and soft to the touch.
 Because it tends to be an unstable fabric, it’s often blended with Nylon.

 This fabric is usually made from the hair of Peruvian alpacas is a luxuriously soft material that is warmer than usual wool as well as being less prickly.
 It also doesn’t contain lanolin, which makes it hypoallergenic.

 This fabric is silky soft, easy to care for, and versatile.
 It comes from the Kashmir goat and is known for its comfortably lightweight and silky feel.
 Cashmere wool is like fine wine, it gets better with age.

 A Cardigan sweater is an open front sweater with buttons and long sleeves.
 It’s best worn over another shirt, sometimes a t-shirt.
 It’s best for casual to semi-casual occasions.

 These are the typical sweaters most men wear during the colder weather.
 It is versatile and depending on the occasion, can be used under a dinner jacket or with a pair of jeans on the soccer field.

 Bill Gates made this a type of sweater a household name in the nineties.
 It’s still a staple for those occasions where you want to channel their inner tech geek.

-The Polo sweater is perfect for those days when you are teed up on the first hole of your favorite golf course.
-The five o’clock tee time can be chilly in the fall so be sure to wear this staple of high class menswear.
+The Polo sweater is perfect for those days when you are teed up on the first hole of your favourite golf course.
+The five o’clock tee time can be chilly in the fall so be sure to wear this staple of high-class menswear.